bdgmb2/compileeen/README.md

 Most development time went into getting a proper build system working, as I spent quite a bit of time changing the provided Flex and Bison files to be compatible with CMake (or any build system for that matter).
 Another obstacle was creating the actual executable - I soon found out that LLVM is a compiler infrastructure, **not** a linker.
 This is why Clang _must_ be installed to work, as compiled machine code output needs to be piped through Clang (or any linker, really) to produce an actual executable.

 The following MIPL constructs have been implemented.
 A question mark denotes a working construct under specific conditions.
-If these conditions are not met, undefined behavior (and a segfault) may occur.
+If these conditions are not met, the resulting program may not work as expected.
 | | |
 | --- | --- |
 | ✓ | Constant Variable Assignment |